 - 10% perlite or coarse sand for improved drainage

-This blend gives roots the structure they need to anchor, the organic material to feed from, and the drainage to stay healthy between waterings.
+This blend gives roots the structure to anchor, organic material to feed from, and drainage to stay healthy between waterings.

 An alternative popular with gardeners is Mel’s Mix, made from equal parts peat moss (or coconut coir), compost, and vermiculite.
 It’s lightweight, drains well, and is very forgiving for beginners.
 The main drawback is cost — vermiculite can be expensive in large volumes.